trebeljahr/trebeljahr.com/_posts/on-the-beauty-of-living.md

 Listening to music like this and losing myself in thoughts also makes me want to create.
 It inspires me to create something of beauty myself.

-Not necessarily music, but anything really...
+Not necessarily music, but anything ...
 Websites, code, game projects, blogs, books, paintings, photography... whatever.
 It does not matter. *As long as it has the intrinsic quality of beauty.*

 I just know that I want to create things like that, because that's what all the understanding is about in the end.
 To understand, means being able to create.
 To understand is to know the elusive idea of quality that is described so beautifully by Robert Pirsig in his book 'Zen and the Art of Motorcycle Maintenance.'